 Pennsylvania-German Celebrations and Superstitions Throughout the Year

 When the Pennsylvania-Germans came to America, they brought their customs and traditions with them.
-Over time, these traditions became part of the larger American society.
-This hour-long talk will start on New Year’s Day and end on Christmas covering everything in between.
-Listeners will also learn about common agricultural superstitions and how these impacted the daily life of the people.
-So, sit back and discover how many Pennsylvania-German traditions we still celebrate today.
+This hour-long talk will cover their calendar from New Year’s Day to Christmas and participants will learn about common agricultural superstitions and how these impacted the daily life of the people.
+You may be surprised to discover how many Pennsylvania-German traditions we still celebrate today!

 Campfire Cooking Workshop